radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-details/update-environment.md

 ### Environment update confirmation

-After selecting **Update** you will return to the *Overview* screen.
-An updating confirmation message displays notifying you that the update is in progress and could take up to 10 minutes.
+After selecting **Update** the *Overview* screen is displayed.
+A message displays notifying you that the update is in progress and could take up to 10 minutes.

 ![image description](images/updating-env-message.png)

-While the environment is updating its status will display as "Updating application version", the **Update** message will no longer be visible.
+While the environment is updating, its status displays as "Updating application version".

 ![image description](images/updating.png)

-If the environment updates successfully, you will receive a success notification and the environment status will change to "Operational".
+If the environment updates successfully, the environment status changes to "Operational".

 ![image description](images/update-success.png)

-After the update of environment version is successful, the environment status changes to operational
+After the update of environment version is successful, the environment status changes to operational.

 ![image description](images/update-success-operational.png)

-If the environment update is unsuccessful, you will receive an error notification and the environment status will change to "Update Failed".
-Select **Dismiss** to close the notification and proceed to retry updating the environment.
+If the environment update is unsuccessful, the environment status changes to "Update Failed".
+Select **Dismiss** to close the notification and retry updating the environment.

 ## View version history